Delyong/EmployeeCSVProject/README.md

 ## How to set up the project
 > + Download the source code from this GitHub link
 > + Open the project with an IDE of your choice
-> + In the `pom.xml` file, insert the dependencies listed above
+> + In the `pom.xml` file, refresh Maven if needed.
-> + Refresh Maven
-> + In the root folder, create `mysql.properties` file and write the following details to connect to the database
+> + In the root folder, create `mysql.properties` file and write the following with details to connect to your own mySQL database:
 >> + dburl=
 >> + dbuserid=
 >> + dbpassword=
-> + Create a `mylogfile.log` file in the root folder to log user actions and system status
+> + Run CSVMain and enjoy!

 ## How to use the project
 > Run `CSVMain` Java class and enter the number of threads that you wish to run the program with